pages-themes/minimal/index.md

 ---
 layout: default
 ---
-I am open for work, I was worrking for Mercades Benz on the Gen20X operating system implemeting security solutuions and partaking in offensive secueity research.
-I based within the UK.
+I am open for work.

+I was worrking for Mercades Benz on the Gen20X operating system implemeting security solutuions and partaking in offensive secueity research.

 - [Writeups](./writeups.md)